slezak83/CripCoin/README.md

 # CripCoin
-This is an experimental Crypto-Currency that features litecoin codebase with rebranding changes.
+This is an experimental Crypto-Currency